 Staying Safe Online

-In March 2024 YOL! met to discuss their concerns with social media and tips for being safe.
+In March 2024 YOL! met to discuss their concerns with social media and share their tips for staying safe online.
 Below are some of what was spoken about with links to other sites for more information.

 What are YOL!s concerns with social media?

 One of the big concerns is that social media is still very new and something most parents/guardians do not understand.
-Which creates a problem when you look to them for advice and support.
+Which creates a problem when young people look to them for advice and support.

-You can be enjoying whatever you are doing or focusing on what you need to do such as homework and your phone pings or you need to quickly google something and suddenly you are back on your phone and it is hard to drag yourself away again.
+Members of YOL! spoke of enjoying whatever they were doing or focusing on a task they needed to complete such as homework and their phone pings or they need to quickly google something and suddenly they are back on their phone and find it hard to drag themselves away again.

-YOL! also spoke about the embarrassment faced from parents posting about them online, including pictures they posted when they were much younger which stay online and friends are able to go and see them.
+YOL! also spoke about the embarrassment they faced from parents posting about them online, including pictures parents posted when they were much younger which stay online and friends are able to go and see them.

 Tips for Staying Safe